mzt-tang/DnD-Map-Generator/README.md

 This section defines how the user can run the project, If you havent already followed the how to set up project section, please do so before continuing.

 1. **If you havent already, path to your cloned repository (up to the folder containing the package.json file)**
+    - By typing "ls" on mac/linux or "dir" on windows you should see a "group-2" folder
     - this can be done with "cd group-2/code/dungeons-and-dragons-app"
 2. **Now to run the project:**
     - In the terminal write "npm run web"